nawhi/nickwhite.cc-old/src/routes/blog/bitwise-operations-explained.md

 `&nbsp;10000`&nbsp; = 2<sup>5</sup> = 32<br/>
 `&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`&nbsp; and so on.

-This applies to the first two numbers as well, because like all good computer science things, we start not with one but with zero.
+This applies to `1` as well, because as usual in computer science, we start not with one but with zero.

 `&nbsp;1` = 2<sup>0</sup> = 1<br/>
 `10` = 2<sup>1</sup> = 2